No-Death/gameupdates/README.md

 Type in the command `pip install -r requirements.txt` in the same location that you put the folder.

-Run checker.py with the command `python checker.py`
+Run the script with the command `python checker.py`